');

 About Akron, PA

-Akron is a small community in Pennsylvania with a population of 4,133 residents.
-The median household income is $74,360 per year, which is above the national average.
-The median age in Akron is 41.2 years.
+Akron is a small town located in Pennsylvania with a population of 4,133 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,360 per year, which is 1% below the national median of $75,149.
+The median age of 41.2 years is close to the US median age of 38.9 years.

 Cost of Living in Akron, PA